nikydix/nikydixcom-7810d/index.md

 If you want to be the first to be notified when planting begins, you sign up here.

 **ADD IN FORM CODE HERE ONCE EMAIL ADDRESS IS SET UP!
-Convertkit? or Mailchimp?**

 ![](https://i.postimg.cc/3NQVwCkq/Sowing-a-seed-vector.png)